team-heisenberg/stylify/.github/pull_request_template.md

 - [ ] Unit tests (if needed)
 - [ ] Code cleanup (removed dead code, console logs, sorted props, etc)
-- [ ] Updated Trello ticket with info and linked to this PR
+- [ ] Updated ticket with info and linked to this PR